MicrosoftDocs/azure-devops-docs/docs/report/analytics/reporting-roadmap.md

 ms.author: kaelli
 author: KathrynEE
 ms.topic: conceptual
-monikerRange: 'vsts || >= tfs-2018'
+monikerRange: '>= tfs-2018'
 ms.date: 04/04/2018
 ---

-# VSTS/TFS reporting roadmap
+# Reporting roadmap for Azure DevOps and TFS

-**VSTS | TFS 2018**
+**Azure DevOps Services | TFS 2018**

 The future of reporting for Azure DevOps and Team Foundation Server (TFS) is the Analytics Service.

 ## The Analytics Service
 The [Analytics Service](what-is-analytics.md) is in Public Preview.
-It currently [contains partial data](./data-available-in-analytics.md) and only works with VSTS.
+It currently [contains partial data](./data-available-in-analytics.md) and only works with Azure DevOps Services.
 We are working to add all reportable data to the Analytics Service.

 **Our goal is to bring the Analytics Service to TFS in the next major release, with the intent to replace SQL Server Reporting once we can replace the functionality it provides.**